MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 - Participate in Viva Engage campaigns.
 Copilot suggests campaigns sponsored by one's leaders and aligned with one’s interests, summarizing the campaign’s purpose and recent posts to help people contribute to these shared initiatives.

 - Communicate on storyline in ways that improve culture and productivity for oneself and others.
 Viva Engage has partnered with experts in employee experience to create a library of research-backed post suggestions that encourage best practices like recognizing one’s teammates, sharing one's knowledge or learning goals, and communicating plans for the future.

+>[!NOTE]
-Copilot AI-generated summaries are only shown to users who have access to the underlying posts.
+>Copilot AI-generated summaries are only shown to users who have access to the underlying posts.

 ### Copilot as communication partner